Terradue/doc-tep-geohazards/source/tutorials/mpic-ice.rst

 * **DEM:** Defines the Digital Elevation Model used for filtering the displacement fields.
 The *Merit* [4]_ and the *COP-DEM_GLO-30* [5]_ are available to GEP users.
 The default DEM is the Merit DEM.
 * **Sentinel-2 band:** Defines the Sentinel-2 band for matching.
 The option *B04* is recommended since the red band is also used for band to band co-registration by the ESA Sentinel-2 production center.
 * **Matching parameters:**

-..
-Warning:: These parameters control the network of pairs that will be created.
+*These parameters control the network of pairs that will be created.
 This is of main importance to obtain a measure of the ground deformation.
 The user should keep in mind that the method is sensitive to 1/10 of pixel.
-In the case of Sentinel-2, the method is sensitive to displacement of ~1 meter, if there is less than 1 meter of displacement between two dates, the ground motion will not be measured.
+In the case of Sentinel-2, the method is sensitive to displacement of ~1 meter, if there is less than 1 meter of displacement between two dates, the ground motion will not be measured.*

         - **Matching mode:** Defines the unit of the next parameters, it can be "acquisition" or "days".
         - **Minimum matching range:** Defines the minimum matching range for creating the image pairs.
 The matching range is expressed in *acquisitions* so if a minimum range is set to 1, all the images (N) will be paired with at least the next image in time (N+1).
 The default value is set to 1.
         - **Maximum matching range:** Defines the maximum matching range for creating the image pairs.
 The matching range is expressed in *acquisitions* so if a maximum range is set to 2, all the images (N) will be paired with at most the next second image in time (N+2).
 The default value is set to 5.
         - **Split date:** Is an optional parameter of the form "yyyy-MM-dd" which will split the time series into two subsets.
 Pairs will only be formed among members of different subsets.
 This is particularly interesting in the case of quantifying co-seismic displacement.
 The default value is left empty.
         - **Matching direction:** Define the time direction for the matching.
 If *Forward* is selected, the pairs are only created in the time direction.
 If *Forward+Backward* is selected, the pairs will be created in both directions (i.e. time and reverse time direction).
 The default value is set to *Forward*.

 ..
 Warning:: Choosing the *Forward+Backward* option has to be carefully considered by the user as it increases the number of pairs created and hence, the computing time and resources.

 * **Image Matching parameters:**

-..
-Warning:: Two different algorithms are proposed for this step: **MicMac** developped by IGN/ENS and **GeFolki** developped by ONERA.
-Micmac is based on the correlation of two images in the spatial domain while GeFolki is optical flow algorithm.
+*Two different algorithms are proposed for this step:* **MicMac** *developped by IGN/ENS and* **GeFolki** *developped by ONERA.
+Micmac is based on the correlation of two images in the spatial domain while GeFolki is optical flow algorithm.*

 	- **MicMac Parameters:**
 		- **Window size:** Controls the size of the template used for matching.
 It controls the neighborhood around the central pixel.
 The minimum value is 1 (3x3 pixels) and the maximum value is 7 (15x15 pixels).
 The default value is *3* (7x7 pixels).
 A smaller window size allow better reconstructing small scale variations but can lead to more noise.
 Vice versa, larger window sizes lead to greater robustness against noise but smooth small scale details.
 For large scale motion such as co-seismic slip, we recommend to use large window sizes.
 		- **Decorrelation threshold:** Discards the matches with a correlation coefficient below a value expressed in the range [0,1].
 The default value is *0.2*.
 		- **Spatial matching range:** Defines the search range in pixel for finding matches based on the template.
 The actual search range is computed from this parameter as round(Spatial matching range/0.8)+2.
 The parameter has to be adjusted according to the maximum expected displacement taking into account possible coregistration biases of the input images.
 		- **Regularization parameter:** Similar to the window size, controls the smoothness of the expected motion field.
 Increasing the regularization parameter puts greater emphasis on a smooth motion field where neighboring pixels will have similar displacement values.
 For large scale features such as co-seismic displacement, large value lead to smoother and less noisy results.
 The default value is *0.3*.
 		- **Sub-pixel matching:** If true, the sub-pixel matching will be computed at different resolution.
 This multi-resolution approach consists in starting the computation at a coarse resolution and improving the resolution at each matching level.
 If false, the matching is computed only at the image resolution.
 	- **GeFolki parameters:**
 		- **Radius:** Define the the size of the window *(2R + 1) x (2R + 1)* on which the matching between the two images is maximized.
 The choice of the radius value is a compromise between robustness and the expected level of detail.
 A large radius makes the algorithm more robust.
 If the flow is rapidly changing on the image, the radius must be chosen small eNOugh to estimate these variations.
 The algorithm can be used for several radius sizes in an iterative manner.
 The radius sequence is computed as power of 2.
 		- **Levels:** Define the number of levels (L) in the scale pyramid.
 The parameter value is conditioned by the maximum size of the displacement *Wmax*.
 By default, L=1 so the displacement is assumed to be lower than 2 pixels.
 		- **Iteration:** Defines the number of iterations to reach a minimum.
 		- **Rank:** Define the spatial window of the rank filter.
 The parameter controls the smoothness of calculated displacement field by averaging the displacement values within the window size.
 Default value is *r=4* (9x9 pixel).

 * **Masks:**
 	- **Buffer outside the glacier extent:** Defines a buffer area around the glacier mask of the GLIMS database _[7].
 The unit is *meter*.
 By default, a distance of 1000m is taken around the glacier outline.
 	- **Glacier mask:** If set to *True*, the correlation is computed only on the pixels located inside the glacier outlines.
 The glicier oultines are taken from the GLIMS database _[7].